wmucheru/journaling-app/README.md

 ### Backend

-The backend is powered by FastAPI, PostgreSQL and run in Docker.
+The backend is powered by ExpressJS & MySQL.
 To start the application:

 - Run `docker compose up -d`